A1 · Beginner Pronouns & Referencing

 Third Person him, her, it them

-a.
-As the Object of a Verb
+1. As the Direct or Indirect Object of a Verb

 I called him yesterday.
-(He received the action of calling)

-b.
-As the Object of a Preposition
+2. As the Object of a Preposition

 Give the book to me.